Subjects:

 In the following example, a 12 volt / 5 watt lamp is controlled with a transistor.
 The voltage of UB1 (voltage source 1) is the battery voltage of 12 volts.
 The lamp is grounded.
 The base of the transistor is controlled with UB2; “the voltage source 2” of 6 volts.

 The loss voltage between Collector – Emitter (UCE) is 0,3 volts, and between Base – Emitter (UBE) 0,7 volts.
-We will see this in the calculation below.
+We will see this reflected in the calculation below.
 The amplification factor is set at 200.
-It can always be different.
-The gain factor is the ratio between the base current and the Collector-Emittor current.
+This can always vary.
+The gain factor is the ratio between the base current and the Collector-Emitter current.

 A circuit must always be executed with a certain resistance (in the above diagram RB).
 If this resistor were not present, the transistor would immediately fail.
 The value that the resistor RB should have depends on all factors; namely voltages on both UB1 and UB2 and the required current for the components (resistors or lamps), etc. We will now calculate the load resistance RB.